ES-O3-M

 The microprocessor-operated measuring instrument has been developed for the fast and accurate in-situ determination of dissolved ozone without any sampling.

-The instrument is useful for the laboratory and for simple and fast measurements in the field (e.g. swimming pools, drinking water, chemical industry).
-The instrument is equipped with an amperometric, membrane covered O3-micro-sensor, which has not to be streamed and with a temperature-sensor.
+The instrument is useful for the laboratory and for simple and fast measurements in the field (e.g., swimming pools, drinking water, chemical industry).
+It is equipped with an amperometric, membrane-covered O3 Microsensor that does not have to be streamed and with a temperature sensor.
 The display shows the concentration of the measured dissolved ozone in mg/l and the temperature of the sample.

-The measuring instrument is powered via the included power supply unit and can be operated also with batteries.
-The RS232 interface allows to link the instrument to a PC or notebook.
+The measuring instrument is powered via the included power supply unit and can also be operated with batteries.
+The RS232 interface allows the instrument to be linked to a PC or notebook.

-By exchanging the O3-sensor tip against a galvanic oxygen micro-sensor tip, the measuring instrument could be changed fast and simply into a high performance oxygen measuring instrument.
-Furthermore the instrument is useful to store the calibration coefficients of up to 10 different chemical micro-sensors and to calculate the concentration units by means of the measured raw data.
-This allows also the fast and simple exchange of sensors and measuring ranges, if required.
+By exchanging the O3-sensor tip against a galvanic oxygen micro-sensor tip, the measuring instrument could be changed fast and simply into a high-performance oxygen measuring instrument.
+Furthermore, the instrument is useful to store the calibration coefficients of up to 10 different chemical micro-sensors and calculate the concentration units using the measured raw data.
+This also allows the fast and simple exchange of sensors and measuring ranges if required.

 the ES-O3-M advantage

-1. No streaming of the sensor’s membrane necessary, very low analyte consumption
+1. No streaming of the sensor’s membrane is necessary; very low analyte consumption

 2. No exchange of membrane or electrolyte for maintenance